AlmaLinux/almalinux.org/content/blog/2023-10-31-cis-benchmarks-update.md

 ## How can I security harden my servers?

-On my [github](https://github.com/sej7278/virt-installs) I have a few scripts for hardening various distro's including AlmaLinux, to CIS benchmarks, using some of my favourite technologies - Kickstart and libvirt, but also Ansible, cloud-init and Preseed.
+On my [GitHub](https://github.com/sej7278/virt-installs) I have a few scripts for hardening various distro's including AlmaLinux, to CIS benchmarks, using some of my favourite technologies - Kickstart and libvirt, but also Ansible, cloud-init and Preseed.

 With CIS [SecureSuite](https://www.cisecurity.org/cis-hardened-images) membership you can get access to pre-hardended virtual machine images for most cloud providers, build-kits for hardening existing infrastructure and the CIS-CAT Pro tool for testing.

-Unlike some security frameworks which can be quite woolly and high-level, the CIS benchmarks are distribution-specific and very descriptive - they tell you exactly which commands to type or what to put in a config file to remediate non-compliances and how to retest.
+Unlike some security frameworks which can be quite vague and high-level, the CIS benchmarks are distribution-specific and very descriptive - they tell you exactly which commands to type or what to put in a config file to remediate non-compliances and how to retest.
 This is what most companies I've worked with find attractive - a sysadmin can do the hardening and a SOC analyst can measure compliance without hiring a consultancy to tell you what is meant by phrases like *"use sufficient cryptographic controls for the classification of data at rest and in transit"*.

 Using an example from the table above, 1.2.2 tests if `gpgcheck=1` is set globally to ensure signatures on RPM's from YUM repositories are checked - so that you can be sure they came from a trusted source: